 But it doesn’t have to be a big deal!
-If your device has a removable battery, make sure you always have a spare with you.
+If your vape device has a removable battery, make sure you always have a spare with you.
 A good trick is to rotate the batteries so you can charge one while you use the other.
-This will extend the longevity of both batteries and you’ll always have a backup.
+This will make vape batteries last longer while ensuring that you’ll always have a charged battery ready to use.

-If your vape has a battery that’s built-in, then you’ll have to get a whole second mod to have in storage.
+If your vape has a built-in battery, then you’ll have to get a whole second mod to have in storage.
 Kits are pretty affordable these days so it probably won’t be an issue, even if your backup isn’t your favorite kit of all time.
 As long as you don’t have to unexpectedly stop vaping, something is better than nothing!